quasarframework/quasar/docs/src/pages/layout/layout.md

 It is important that you specify all sections of a QLayout, even if you don't use them.
 For example, even if you don't use footer or right side drawer, still specify them within your QLayout's `view` prop.
 :::

+If you would like see more examples of layouts, go [here](https://github.com/hawkeye64/quasar-layouts).

 ### Containerized QLayout
 By default, QLayout is managing the entire window.
 However, you can also use QLayout as a container (with specific height and width) to isolate it somewhere in your pages.